 Men are like steel.
 When they lose their temper, they lose their worth.Chuck Norris

-Since Beloved Customer or Gentle Reader is perusing this, your humble servant will assume you are interested in sharpening woodworking blades.
-You may have little experience with Japanese tools, and even then you may not be aware of some of their important details.
-In this post we will try to remedy that by examining some simple historical points common to woodworking blades around the world, as well as some details that make Japanese blades unique.
+While Beloved Customers are of course familiar with the features of the high-quality woodworking blades we purvey, some Gentle Readers may have little knowledge of the important details of Japanese woodworking tools.
+So in this article we will try to remedy that by examining some simple historical points common to woodworking blades around the world, as well as some details that make Japanese blades unique.

 Your humble servant believes an understanding of these basic facts will aid Beloved Customer’s sharpening efforts, or will at least tickle Gentle Reader’s interest in Japanese blades.
 Please comment and let me know your thoughts.